San Marcos Growers LogoSan Marcos Growers

 The name Aloe comes from ancient Greek name aloe that was derived from the Arabian word 'alloch' that was used to describe the plant or its juice that was used as medicine and the specific epithet comes from the Latin words 'pluri' meaning "many" and 'dens' meaning "teeth" in reference to the many teeth along the leaf margins.
 The common name "French Aloe" is perplexing, though Gilbert W. Reynolds in The Aloes of South Africa noted that this common name came from its use in the Transkei Region, an unrecognized state in the southeastern region of South Africa that was called the Republic of Transkei from 1976 to 1994 but was later reintegrated into the Eastern Cape province.
 In South Africa it has also been known by the common names Fransaalwyn and Garaa.
 The roots contain a toxin called Pluridone that has been investigated for use as a natural insecticide – we know of no reports indicating that this plant has poisoned people or pets but suggest not using it topically or eating roots or any other part of this plant.

-The information about Aloe pluridens displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Aloe pluridens is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]